Measurement-only circuit of perturbed toric code on triangular lattice: Topological entanglement, 1-form symmetry and logical qubits: Appendix D: Additional numerical data

 In the main text, we mostly showed the numerical results for $p_x=0$ or $p_z=0$.
 This subsection displays the data of the TEE, string and loop operators for non-vanishing $p_x$ and $p_z$, where some competition between the stabilizers $\{A_s,B_p,Z_e,X_e\}$ is enhanced, and it is interesting to see how the observables behavior there.

 In the numerical study, we fixed the value of $p_g$ with keeping $p_x+p_z=p_g$, and calculated the observables.
 Numerical results are displayed in Fig.~\ref{Fig_pgfixed}.
 For the both cases $p_g=0.4$ and $p_g=0.6$, the strings and loops exhibit behaviors that discriminate the confinement and Higgs regimes.
 On the other hand, the TEE for $p_g=0.4$ shows only small decrease for $p_x\sim p_z$, whereas for $p_g=0.6$, the TEE decreases rapidly for $p_x\sim p_z$ and a cusp appears at $p_x=p_z$, indicating the existence of a phase transition.
+Furthermore, the variance of the TEE exhibits a large peak for $p_g=0.6$ (compared with the TEEs in Fig.~\ref{Fig4b}) supporting the existence of a phase transition.
+On the other hand, for $p_g\leq 0.4$, at most a crossover connects the Higgs and confinement regimes.
+Anyway, more detailed study on this critical regime is an interesting future issue.